How Kaptrix Works

 Two existing approaches.
 Each with structural limits.

-Manual diligence
+Manual review

 • Defensible but slow

-• Inconsistent across deals
+• Inconsistent across companies

-First-gen AI analysis tools
+First-gen analysis tools

 • Fast but shallow